-The following table summarizes the combined activity under the equity incentive plans for the indicated periods:
+The following table summarizes the combined activity under the Company's equity incentive plans for the indicated periods:

 (In thousands) Available For Grant

-Balances as of June 30, 2010 (1) 15,162

-Restricted stock units granted (2) (4,062)

-Restricted stock units canceled (2) 367

-Options canceled/expired/forfeited 1,141

-Plan shares expired (3) (1,054)

-Balances as of June 30, 2011 (1) 11,554
+Balances as of June 30, 2011 11,554

-Restricted stock units granted(2)(4) (4,145)
+Restricted stock units granted (1) (4,145)

-Restricted stock units canceled (2) 508
+Restricted stock units canceled (1) 508

 Options canceled/expired/forfeited 788

-Plan shares expired (3) (736)
+Plan shares expired (2) (736)

-Balances as of June 30, 2012 (1) 7,969
+Balances as of June 30, 2012 7,969

-Restricted stock units granted(2)(5) (1,899)
+Restricted stock units granted(1)(3) (1,899)

-Restricted stock units canceled(2) 466
+Restricted stock units canceled (1) 466

 Options canceled/expired/forfeited 207

-Plan shares expired (3) (47)
+Plan shares expired (2) (47)

-Balances as of June 30, 2013 (1) 6,696
+Balances as of June 30, 2013 6,696

+Plan shares increased 2,900

+Restricted stock units granted(1)(3) (1,268)

+Restricted stock units canceled (1) 468

+Options canceled/expired/forfeited 59

+Plan shares expired (2) (51)

-- (1) Includes shares available for issuance under the 2004 Plan, as well as under the Company's 1998 Outside Director Option Plan (the "Outside Director Plan"), which only permits the issuance of stock options to the Company's non-employee members of the Board of Directors.
-As of June 30, 2013, 1.7 million shares were available for grant under the Outside Director Plan. - (2) The number of restricted stock units provided in this row reflects the application of the l.8x multiple described - (3) Represents the portion of shares listed as "Options canceled/expired/forfeited" above that were issued under the Company's equity incentive plans other than the 2004 Plan or the Outside Director Plan.
-Because the Company is only currently authorized to issue equity awards under the 2004 Plan and the Outside Director Plan, any equity awards that are canceled, expire or are forfeited under any other Company equity incentive plans do not result in additional shares being available to the Company for future grant. - (4) Includes 0.2 million (reflected as 0.4 million shares in this table due to the application of the 1.8x multiple described above) restricted stock units granted to senior management during the fiscal year ended June 30, 2012 with performance-based vesting criteria (in addition to service-based vesting criteria for any of such restricted stock units that are deemed to have been earned).
-As of June 30, 2013, it had not yet been determined the extent to which (if at all) the performance-based vesting criteria of such restricted stock units had been satisfied.
-Therefore, this line item includes all such performance-based restricted stock units granted during such fiscal year, reported at the maximum possible number of shares that may ultimately be issuable under such restricted stock units if all applicable performance-based criteria are achieved at their maximum and all applicable service-based criteria are fully satisfied. - (5) Includes 0.3 million (reflected as 0.6 million shares in this table due to the application of the 1.8x multiple described above) restricted stock units granted to senior management during the fiscal year ended June 30, 2013 with performance-based vesting criteria (in addition to service-based vesting criteria for any of such restricted stock units that are deemed to have been earned).
-As of June 30, 2013, it had not yet been determined the extent to which (if at all) the performance-based vesting criteria of such restricted stock units had been satisfied.
-Therefore, this line item includes all such performance-based restricted stock units granted during such fiscal year, reported at the maximum possible number of shares that may ultimately be issuable under such restricted stock units if all applicable performance-based criteria are achieved at their maximum and all applicable service-based criteria are fully satisfied.
+Balances as of June 30, 2014 8,804

+- (1) The number of restricted stock units provided in this row reflects the application of the award multiplier as described above (1.8x or 2.0x depending on the grant date of the applicable award). - (2) Represents the portion of shares listed as "Options canceled/expired/forfeited" above that were issued under the Company's equity incentive plans other than the 2004 Plan and the Outside Director Plan.
+Because the Company is only currently authorized to issue equity awards under the 2004 Plan and the Outside Director Plan, any equity awards that are canceled, expired or are forfeited under any other Company equity incentive plans do not result in additional shares being available to the Company for future grant. - (3) Includes restricted stock units granted to senior management during the applicable fiscal year with performance-based vesting criteria (in addition to service-based vesting criteria for any of such restricted stock units that are deemed to have been earned).
+As of June 30, 2014, it had not yet been determined the extent to which (if at all) the performance-based vesting criteria of such restricted stock units had been satisfied.
+Therefore, this line item includes all such performance-based restricted stock units granted during such fiscal year, reported at the maximum possible number of shares that may ultimately be issuable under such restricted stock units if all applicable performance-based criteria are achieved at their maximum and all applicable service-based criteria are fully satisfied (i.e., 0.6 million shares for the fiscal year ended June 30, 2013 and 0.6 million shares for the fiscal year ended June 30, 2014, which in each case reflects the application of the 1.8x multiple described above that was in effect as of the applicable grant date).

-Except for stock options granted to non-employee Board members as part of their regular compensation package for service through the end of the first quarter of fiscal year 2008, the Company has granted only restricted stock units under its equity incentive program since September 2006.
-For the preceding several years until September 30, 2006, stock options were granted at the market price of the Company's common stock on the date of grant (except for the previously disclosed retroactively priced options which were granted primarily prior to the fiscal year ended June 30, 2002), generally with a vesting period of five years and an exercise period not to exceed seven years (ten years for options granted prior to July 1, 2005) from the date of issuance.
+The Company has granted only restricted stock units under its equity incentive program since October 2007.
+For the preceding several years until October 31, 2007, stock options were granted at the market price of the Company's common stock on the date of grant generally with vesting term ranging from one to five years.
 Restricted stock units may be granted with varying criteria such as service-based and/or performance-based vesting.